-It’s not an unreasonable question, particularly if you’ve soaked up even some of the advertising out there that portrays meat as something vitally delicious.
+It’s a good question, and more and more people are asking it these days.
+On the other hand, you may wonder what all the fuss is about, particularly if you’ve soaked up even some of the advertising out there that portrays meat as something vitally delicious.

 Let’s dive into the specifics.

 8 Things That Happen When You Stop Eating Meat

 According to Smithsonian researchers, the equivalent of seven football fields of wildlife was razed every single minute, in part to make room for domestic agriculture, including farm animals.
 Further, with the domestication of the land come problems with maintaining the environment, especially with meat farming operations.
 (2)